Skip to main content

 • If you were telling someone about oyster decline over coffee, what would you want them to understand that the data alone can't convey?

-Through Movement 1's four reflection rounds, the student engages with AI-generated Socratic questions based on their own evolving thinking.
-So instead of approaching the interaction wondering what an AI model "knows" about Chesapeake Bay ecology, the focus is on what the student has noticed, wondered about, and struggled with.
-Each round builds on the previous one: the student selects a question, writes a reflection, and the (heavily instructed) AI uses that reflection to generate deeper questions for the next round.
-They document what they're observing in their inquiry process, what feels uncertain, and what threads they want to carry forward.
-Alongside this core work, they experiment with small audio production tasks, normalizing technical friction and help-seeking.
+Through Movement 1's four reflection rounds, the student engages with AI-generated “Socratic”questions that are built from her own evolving writing.
+The model draws on what the student has noticed, wondered about, and struggled with.
+Each round builds on the previous one: the student selects a question, writes a reflection, and the AI uses that reflection to generate deeper questions for the next round.
+She documents what she observes in her inquiry process, what feels uncertain, and what threads she wants to carry forward.
+Alongside this core work, she is encouraged to experiment with small audio production tasks that normalize technical friction and help-seeking as part of the work.

-After completing the four rounds, they receive an AI-generated synthesis which is designed to be less of a summary of their topic and more of a reorganization of their own thinking that reveals patterns, tensions, and narrative possibilities they've developed.
-This becomes the foundation for transforming their inquiry into a multimodal narrative that is:
+After four rounds, she receives an AI-generated synthesis: a reorganization of her own thinking that surfaces patterns, tensions, and narrative possibilities that she developed.
+This becomes the foundation for a multimodal narrative that is:

 • Grounded in research